zanmato/work/README.md

 ### Contexts

-Just like in [gocraft/web](https://www.github.com/gocraft/web), gocraft/work lets you use your own contexts.
+work lets you use your own contexts.
 Your context can be empty or it can have various fields in it.
 The fields can be whatever you want - it's your type!
 When a new job is processed by a worker, we'll allocate an instance of this struct and pass it to your middleware and handlers.
 This allows you to pass information from one middleware function to the next, and onto your handlers.

 Custom contexts aren't really needed for trivial example applications, but are very important for production apps.
 For instance, one field in your context can be your tagged logger.
 Your tagged logger augments your log statements with a job-id.
 This lets you filter your logs by that job-id.